ImSronistic/the_quizzy_app/README.md

 - Dart classes and objects.
 - Using class constructors. ex.
 Text(), TextButton() etc.
 - Extracting Widgets to refactor your code.
 - private and public modifiers in Dart.
-Eg. _privateVar 7 publicVar
+Eg. _private Var 7 publicVar
 - How to use Dart lists.
 - The difference between var, const and final.